Oppkey/oppkey_theta_atk_base_template/README.md

 ![screenshot](readme/images/screenshot.png)

-Oppkey's starter template for RICOH THETA mobile and desktop applications using the WebAPI and Flutter.
+Oppkey's starter Flutter template for building RICOH THETA mobile and desktop applications to test the WebAPI.

 ## Getting Started

-This project is a starting point for a Flutter application for the RICOH THETA 360 cameras.
+This project is a starting point for a Flutter application to test the RICOH THETA 360 camera API.

 A few resources to get you started if this is your first Oppkey THETA ATK project: